w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 ### Predictable interactions

-To address the inconsistency and compounded material dishonesty of different collapsible groups of content, we're suggesting removing all the collapsibles for Technical Reports.
+To address the inconsistency and complexity of different collapsible groups of content, we're suggesting removing all the collapsibles for Technical Reports.